You can make changes to help lessen the impact of chemicals on our environment to protect it now and for future generations.

-Making your own cleaning products is easy and affordable.
-You can buy most of these products at your local supermarket.
-Always read the label and check it’s safe to mix ingredients.
+Making your own cleaning products is easy and cheap.
+You can buy most of the ingredients at your local supermarket.
+Always read the labels on anything you want to use to check it’s safe to mix ingredients.

-- White vinegar cuts through grease, gets rid of smells, is a mild disinfectant and you can use it as a rinse aid in dishwashers, and to clean windows.
-Mix together equal parts water and vinegar for an all-purpose cleaner.
+- White vinegar cuts through grease, gets rid of smells, is a mild disinfectant, can be used as a rinse aid in dishwashers, and is good for cleaning windows.

-- Pure soap is used a general purpose cleaner that biodegrades completely.
-It does not contain any added colour or scent.
+- Pure soap is a good general-purpose cleaner that biodegrades completely.
+It does not have any added colour or scent.

-- Lemon juice is a mild bleach, deodorant and a cleaning agent.
+- Lemon juice is a mild bleach, deodorant, and cleaning agent.

 Try using chemical-free cleaning products

-- Micro-fibre cloths can clean windows, benches and other hard surfaces without the need for using chemicals – just water.
+- Micro-fibre cloths can clean windows, benches, and other hard surfaces without the need for chemicals – just water.

 Check what’s in your cosmetics and toiletries

 - Natural, plant-based or organic cosmetics and toiletries containing biodegradable ingredients can have less impact on the environment.
 But they may also contain harmful ingredients, so take the same care as you would with any product.